 Put simply, fictional detectives are any characters that exist within the realm of a story but not real life.
 This is an important distinction to draw, especially with the boom in true crime and narrative nonfiction dealing with real events.
 Detectives within those stories may feel like fictional detectives, but if they truly exist, they don’t fit the definition.

 The category of fictional detective casts a broad net that takes in many different kinds of character.
-These range from very realistic detectives presented as regular people with flaws and typical human idiosyncrasies through to rare geniuses such as Sherlock Holmes.
+These range from very realistic detectives presented as regular people with character flaws and typical human idiosyncrasies through to rare geniuses such as Sherlock Holmes.
 Some detectives in stories are depicted as solving believable crimes in a regular way while others may have supernatural or even paranormal powers.

 Detectives can be any age or gender and may or may not work for a police force.
 As long as they are an invented character, and have the role of investigating a crime, event, or individual, they can be classed as a fictional detective!